 Enactment of the CCRAA

 The legislation to create the CCRAA passed quickly from bill to law with bipartisan support in both House and Senate.
 Rep. George Miller (D-CA), Chairman of the House Education and Labor Committee, drafted the initial bill (H.R.
-2669), with input from Ranking Member Howard P. McKeon (R-CA).
-It was passed by the House on July 11, 2007.
+2669) with input from Ranking Member Howard P. McKeon (R-CA).
+The House passed it on July 11, 2007.
 The Senate passed its version of the Act on July 20, 2007.
 A conference committee report to resolve differences between the House and Senate versions, and to ward off a threatened Presidential veto, was approved on September 7, 2007 (PL 110-84).

 President George W. Bush signed the CCRAA into law on September 27, 2007.
 At the signing ceremony, the President stated that the new law "will help millions of low-income Americans earn a college degree."
-Rep. Miller described the Act the "greatest investment to help students and parents pay for college since the G.I.
+Rep. Miller described the Act as the "greatest investment to help students and parents pay for college since the G.I.
 Bill."
-The legislation has been acclaimed by numerous groups, including the National Education Association, the National Association of State Universities and Land-Grant Colleges, and the American Association of Community Colleges.
+Numerous groups have acclaimed the legislation, including the National Education Association, the National Association of State Universities and Land-Grant Colleges, and the American Association of Community Colleges.

 Benefits of the Act

 The benefits added by the CCRAA take many forms, including increased grants, lower interest rates, and loan forgiveness.
 The Act is generally effective October 1, 2007; however, specific provisions of the Act have later effective dates.
 The significant provisions are discussed below.

 Pell Grants Extended